department-of-veterans-affairs/vets-website/va-gov/pages/education/check-post-9-11-gi-bill-benefit-status.md

 Your Post-9/11 GI Bill Statement of Benefits might not be available if one of these is true:

 - The name on the account you're signed in with doesn't exactly match the name we have in our Post-9/11 GI Bill records.
-- We're still processing your education benefits application and we haven't yet created a record for you.
+- We're still processing your education benefits application, so we haven't created a record yet for you.
 We usually process applications within 60 days.
 If you applied less than 60 days ago, please check back soon.
-- You haven't yet applied for Post-9/11 GI Bill education benefits. <br>
+- You haven't applied yet for Post-9/11 GI Bill education benefits. <br>
 [Apply for education benefits](/education/apply/).
 - You're not eligible for Post-9/11 GI Bill benefits.
 - You're trying to access the tool during its scheduled downtime.
 This tool is available Sunday through Friday, 6:00 a.m. to 10:00 p.m.
 (ET), and Saturday 6:00 a.m. to 7:00 p.m.
 (ET).